ovh/docs/pages/platform/ai-training/10_HOWTO_submit_job/guide.en-sg.md

 ![image](images/15_jobs_details.png){.thumbnail}

 -   **Job Information**: basic information on the job you submitted
--   Container: describes the status of your job and provides you with the url to access any service exposed by your job on the port `8080`.
-The url is of the form `https://<JOB-ID>.job.console.<REGION>.training.ai.cloud.ovh.net/`.
-If the service is not exposed on the port `8080` it is still accessible by specifying the port in the url this way `https://<JOB-ID>-<PORT>.job.console.<REGION>.training.ai.cloud.ovh.net/`.
+-   Container: describes the status of your job and provides you with the URL to access any service exposed by your job on the port `8080`.
+The URL is of the form `https://<JOB-ID>.job.console.<REGION>.training.ai.cloud.ovh.net/`.
+If the service is not exposed on the port `8080` it is still accessible by specifying the port in the URL this way: `https://<JOB-ID>-<PORT>.job.console.<REGION>.training.ai.cloud.ovh.net/`.
 You can check the list of available ports in the [capabilities](../capabilities).
 -   Resources: a summary of the resources consumed by the **job**
 -   Actions: available actions
 -   Data: list of **data** objects attach to the job

 ### Step 13: Cancelling your job

-If you are over using your notebook, if your model converged prematurely or if you just wish to interrupt your job you can do so from the **jobs** list.
+If you are done using your notebook, if your model converged prematurely or if you just wish to interrupt your job you can do so from the **jobs** list.

 From the list of **jobs** you can list the available actions at the far right of each entry and interrupt the job by clicking `Stop`{.action}.
-Alternatively, from a **job** details you can also interrupt the **job** from the list of actions.
+Alternatively, from the **job** details you can also interrupt the **job** from the list of actions.

 ## Going Further

--   You can checkout the documentation about the [**\$partner\_full client**](https://docs.console.preprod.training.ai.cloud.ovh.net/)
+-   You can check out the documentation about the [**\$partner\_full client**](https://docs.console.preprod.training.ai.cloud.ovh.net/)
--   You can checkout the documentation about [how to setup the \$partner\_full client](../install-client)
+-   You can check out the documentation about [how to setup the \$partner\_full client](../install-client)

 ## Feedback